quentncom/quentn-wp/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.2.11 - Security Update =
+Thanks for using Quentn Plugin!
+Please update the plugin to fix pagination and screen options for list of restricted pages and access overview.

 = 1.2.10 - Security Update =
 This is a critical security update.
 It addresses potential SQL injection vulnerabilities found in previous versions.
 Please update immediately to ensure your site remains secure.